 Xuxu Song

-Her work is largely motivated by the interest in breaking the barriers between and bringing into dialogue “major/canonical” and “minor/lesser-known” voices in various kinds of German context.
-Her current research focuses on the question of how noncanonical and marginalized voices in early Romanticism in Jena and Berlin de facto dynamized the scene of intellectual exchange and co-shaped its central aesthetics in ways that are relevant for crucial discussions of global concern of our day.
-A second project expands on her recent work theorizing translation in both a literal and metaphorized sense vis-à-vis issues around borders, memory, and inequalities.
-Xuxu approaches translation as an unstable and situational act of re-bordering and a space opened up for uncertainties and chaos, which in turn, via the early Romantics, leads to creativity and productivity.
-More than a series of thematically grouped close readings, her case studies ask the same guiding questions of how “translation changes everything,” to use Venuti’s phrase, and how (under)representations of disadvantaged, unequal experiences in juxtaposition with the dominant and hegemonic can be understood via translation.
+Her work is largely motivated by the interest in breaking the barriers between “major”/ “canonical” and “minor”/lesser-known perspectives in various kinds of German-speaking context.
+Her dissertation, “A Study of the Athenaeum (1798-1800) as the Early German Romantic Work of Art,” explores the multi-year, multi-volume, and multi-authored journal in its own right as the paradigmatic work of the Jena constellation through Sympoesie and Symphilosophie.
+She is particularly interested in dialogues between German intellectual history and crucial interconnected discussions of global concern of our day, such as environmental crises, migration, and the rule of law.
+A second project expands on her recent work theorizing translation and untranslatability in both a literal and metaphorized sense vis-à-vis issues around borders, memory, and inequalities.
+She approaches translation as an unstable and situational act of re-bordering and a space opened up for uncertainties and chaos, which in turn, via early Romanticism, leads to creativity and productivity.
+This project asks the guiding questions of how “translation changes everything,” to use Venuti’s phrase, and how (under)representations of disadvantaged, marginalized experiences in juxtaposition with the dominant and hegemonic can be understood via translation.